 Emphasis during inspection should be placed on confirming the adequacy of records related to safety related items and design control activities during the construction phase.
 Permanent records and short term records need to be identified and stored in location(s) that protect them from damage from moisture, temperature, and pestilence.
 Additional provisions need to be made for special processed records (e.g., radiographs, photographs, negatives, etc.) to prevent damage from excessive light, stacking, electromagnetic fields, temperature, and humidity.

-For records maintained in electronic media, rapid changes in computer software, hardware, and storage media necessitate providing for migration of electronic records to other media if degradation, expected degradation, of the media is identified.
+For records maintained in electronic media, rapid changes in computer software, hardware, and storage media necessitate providing for migration of electronic records to other media if degradation, expected degradation or obsolescence, of the media is identified.

 Inspection Requirements.